deepakdgupta1/SecuritiesResearchTool/Standards/Engineering Standards.md

 - Aim for ≤ ~50 lines; extract when readability or reuse suffers (strict 20–30 line limits are counterproductive).
 - Prefer parameter objects over lists longer than 4–5 parameters.
 - Avoid boolean flags that change core behavior — split into separate functions instead.
+- **All functions** must have type annotations for parameters and return values (where language supports).
+- Avoid side effects where possible.

 ### 1.3 Classes & Modules
 - Single Responsibility Principle: a class/module has one reason to change.
 - No god classes or `Utils` dumping grounds.
 - Clear boundaries: domain ↔ application ↔ infrastructure ↔ presentation.
+- Define all attributes explicitly (e.g. in the constructor/init).

 ### 1.4 Error Handling
 - Never swallow exceptions silently.